Step-by-Step Guide to Starting an North Carolina LLC in 2024

 Along with your completed Articles, you’ll need to provide a cover letter and payment for the LLC formation fees.

-It’s important to keep in mind the timeline for completing this documentation – you have 90 days from signing your Articles of Organization to file them, or up to six months with a late fee.
+It’s important to keep in mind the timeline for completing this documentation – you have 90 days from signing your Articles of Organization to file them or up to six months with a late fee.

-So make sure you have all necessary documents ready and filed within the appropriate timeframe.
+So, ensure you have all necessary documents ready and filed within the appropriate timeframe.

 Obtaining Necessary Licenses And Permits